 The LAA meet bi-monthly, usually at the Town Council Offices in Corn Square.
 See the calendar page for forthcoming meetings.

 The LAA AGM is held in May and is a forum at which the allotment year is reviewed and committee members are elected.
 As with any association we are always looking for new committee members to re-invigorate the team.

-In collaboration with the Allotment Site Manager we produce a news letter in January, May and September.
-Contributions are always welcome, such as your stories about allotment life, topical tips and seasonal recipes.
+In collaboration with the Allotment Site Manager we produce a news letter in at various times of the year.
+Contributions to the newsletter are always welcome, such as your stories about allotment life and topical tips.